- 7 17 Staff

 1. What Is a Money Market Account?

-A money market account is an interest-bearing account that acts like a savings account, but which has some checking account features as well, such as check writing or debit card privileges.
+A money market account is an interest-bearing account that acts like a savings account, but some accounts offer checking account features as well, such as check writing or debit card privileges.
 This type of account is ideal for short-term savings, rather than longer-term goals.

 2. How Do Money Market Accounts Work?